 Amina Mohamed, founded Cameras For Girls to change the lives of girls and women in Uganda, through the power of photography.

-We raise funds to purchase new and used cameras for the girls and teach them to use the camera to tell stories that matter to them.
-This tool helps the girls learn a new skill, advance their journalism careers, improve their options, and change their lives.
+We raise funds to purchase new and used cameras for females between the ages of 19-29 who are endeavouring to become journalists and photojournalists.
+Over three days, we teach them to use the camera to tell stories that matter to them.
+This tool helps the girls learn a new skill, improve their options, battle gender inequality, and get out of poverty.

-Since 2018, Cameras For Girls has worked solely in Uganda but have plans to expand our training to other countries where girls and women can benefit from this training.
+Since 2018, Cameras For Girls has worked solely in Uganda but plans to expand our training to other countries where girls and women can benefit.

 Students practicing and working with their cameras at the 2019 Cameras For Girls workshop in Kampala, Uganda